DBDev-dbarberos/PrivacyPolicy/index.md

 *   Company Name

 #### Usage Data
-Usage Data is collected automatically when buying or using the tools. *(Nota: Si tu Add-in no recopila datos de uso automáticamente dentro de Revit, puedes eliminar esta línea).*
+Usage Data is collected automatically when buying or using the tools.

 ### Use of Your Personal Data
 The Company may use Personal Data for the following purposes: